-The Department has determined that funding limits are needed so that the CWSRF funds available are not depleted too rapidly.
+The Department has determined that limits on the funding to be provided for this category of projects are necessary so that the available CWSRF funds are not depleted too rapidly.
 An analysis of the Department's funds indicates that if the program continues to fund these high cost projects at the full funding level, there would be insufficient funds to fund all of the traditional projects in the future.

-As such, the Department is proposing to limit the amount of the Department's loan share available for "Conduit Financing" solid waste/brownfields remediation projects to \$25 million per project.
+As such, the Department would limit the amount of the Department's loan share available for "Conduit Financing" solid waste/brownfields remediation projects to \$25 million per project.
 This represents a change from prior years' financing cycles where the limit was set at \$40 million per year.
 By doing so, sponsors classified as conduit borrowers are better equipped to evaluate the financial benefits of the program without the underlying concern that other conduit borrowers may participate in the same year and adversely impact the financial package that was initially anticipated through the program.

 This policy is effective for the loans to be awarded in SFY2008 and beyond, unless otherwise modified through the Priority System document for Clean Water Financing.
-Even with this \$25 million per project limitation, the Division of Water Quality anticipates that as early as State Fiscal Year 2010, the Clean Water SRF will have insufficient funds remaining to fund the entire pool of projects that it has traditionally funded.
-Therefore, the Department may need to revisit the policy as early as next year, depending upon the amount of funds available and the aggregate amount of CWSRF loans for which applications are received or anticipated.
+Even with this \$25 million per project limitation, the Department anticipates that as early as State Fiscal Year 2009, the Clean Water SRF will have insufficient funds remaining to fund the entire pool of projects that it has traditionally funded.
+Therefore, the Department will revisit the policy as early as next year, depending upon the amount of funds available and the aggregate amount of CWSRF loans for which applications are received or anticipated.